 Given the less-than-satisfactory results of common pain relief methods, many already consider trying other alternatives.
 Fortunately, people who suffer from CTS have more access to information nowadays.
 They take time to do research, evaluate, and make decisions about their health.
 After digesting information about effective pain relief for CTS, many realize the need to work with a carpal tunnel syndrome chiropractor.

-One of the safest ways to get alternative CTS pain relief is to restore upper cervical spine alignment through NUCCA chiropractic.
+One of the safest ways to get alternative Carpal Tunnel Syndrome relief is to restore upper cervical spine alignment through NUCCA chiropractic.
 With the help of a carpal tunnel syndrome chiropractor, you can realign the spine to improve the function of your nerves.